carlosdscunha/gdscript_network/README.md

-# gdscript_network
+# GDScript Network
 Network custom for Godot 4.x

-Todo o código escrito em C# foi convertido para GDScript.
+All the code written in C# has been converted to GDScript.